Sanctuary Zein Nile Chateau

 Clare Monro (Staff)

 This dahabiya has been beautifully constructed and I love the individually decorated rooms.
-My favourite standard cabin is the 'Baladi' one as it has pictures of legendary Egyptian artists on the wallpaper.
+My favorite standard cabin is the 'Baladi' one as it has pictures of legendary Egyptian artists on the wallpaper.
 The communal area is really stylish and light, and it is generally just a really relaxing way to cruise the Nile.

 Alice Moseley (Staff)